Richard J. Daley: 1968 and later career

 Public opinion polls conducted after the convention demonstrated that the majority of Americans supported Daley's tactics.
 Daley was historically re-elected for the fifth time in 1971.
 However, many have argued this was due to a lack of formidable opposition rather than Daley's own popularity.
 Democratic nominee McGovern threw Daley out of the 1972 Democratic National Convention, replacing his delegation with one led by Jesse Jackson.
-This event arguably marked a downturn in Daley's power and influence within the Democratic Party but, given his public standing, McGovern later made amends by putting Daley loyalist (and Kennedy in-law) Sargent Shriver on his ticket.
+This event arguably marked a downturn in Daley's power and influence within the Democratic Party but given his public standing, McGovern later made amends by putting Daley loyalist (and Kennedy in-law) Sargent Shriver on his ticket.
 In January 1973, former Illinois Racing Board Chairman William S. Miller testified that Daley had "induced" him to bribe Illinois Governor Otto Kerner.

 In the 1970 special election deciding whether or not Illinois would adopt its then-proposed state constitution, Daley came out in support of its adoption late in the campaign.
 His support may have ultimately been critical in influencing Illinois voters in their decision to ultimately adopt the proposed constitution.
 Daley was a strong proponent of Illinois having home rule for local government, and this constitution enshrined the ability for local governments to become home rule units.

 Daley was reelected mayor for a (then-record) sixth term in 1975.

 Death and funeral

 Shortly after 2:00 p.m. on December 20, 1976, Daley collapsed on the city's Near North Side while on his way to lunch.
 He was rushed to the office of his private physician at 900 North Michigan Avenue.
 It was confirmed that Daley had suffered a massive heart attack and he was pronounced dead at 2:55 p.m.; he was 74 years old.

-Daley's funeral took place in the church he attended since his childhood, Nativity of Our Lord.
-He is buried in Holy Sepulchre Cemetery in Worth Township, southwest of Chicago.
+Daley's funeral took place on December 22 at Nativity of Our Lord Catholic Church, Chicago, the church that he had attended since his childhood.
+Attending his funeral were Jimmy Carter (the U.S. president-elect) and vice president Nelson Rockefeller.
+Daley is buried in Holy Sepulchre Cemetery in Worth Township, southwest of Chicago.

+After a several-days-long dispute over who would become Chicago's acting mayor, a deal was brokered that resulted in Michael A. Bilandic being appointed acting mayor by the city council.
+Similtaneously, George W. Dunne (the president of the Cook County Board of Commissioners) was chosen to be Daley's successor as chair of the Cook County Democratic Party.